+- "Display": backlight of the display

+- "Keys": colored illumination of the three buttons: . , which is turned on, when the corresponding function is active.

-- "Display": backlight of the display - "Legends": backlight of the keypad legends
+- "Legends": backlight of the keypad legends

 Pressing one of these keys ("-" or "+") will open a dialog with a brightness indication and already decrease or increase the brightness of the marked item.